laptobbe/TSMarkdownParser/README.md

 ````

 #Customizing appearance
-You can configure the font that an instance of the parser uses by changing the different font properties.
-Alternatively you could implement the parsing your self and add custom attributes to the string.
+You can configure how the markdown is to be displayed by changing the different properties on a TSMarkdownParser instance.
+Alternatively you could implement the parsing yourself and add custom attributes to the attributed string.
 You can also alter the attributed string returned from the parser.

 #Adding custom parsing
 Below is an example of how parsing of the bold tag is implemented.
 You can add your own parsing using the same addParsingRuleWithRegularExpression:withBlock: method.
 You can add a parsing rule to the standardParser or to your own instance of the parser.